Since | 18.0 |

 Geometry and Shading ¶

-Render Points As
+Render Points as

 When rendering point clouds, they can be rendered as camera oriented discs, spheres or discs oriented to the normal attribute.

-Render Curves As
+Render Curves as

 When rendering curves, they can be rendered as ribbons oriented to face the camera, rounded tubes or ribbons oriented to the normal attribute attached to the points.

-Override Curves Basis
+Override Curve Basis

 USD supports Curve Basis types that may not be supported directly in Houdini.
 In some cases, you may want to override the Houdini curve basis.
 For example, if you have linear curves in Houdini, you may want to render them with a Bezier, B-Spline or Catmull-Rom basis.
 This menu will force Karma to override the basis that’s tied to the USD primitives.

-Cull Backface
+Cull Backfaces

 If enabled, geometry that are facing away from the camera are not rendered.

-Caustics
+Enable Caustics

 Caustics Roughness Clamp